Shelo/cmdoc/README.md

 *Part of the 2-weeks project strike.*

-A platform for creating Markdown documents.
+A platform for creating Markdown documents with collaborative features.